Henry William Clothier

 Henry William Clothier (3 April 1872 – 11 March 1938) was a British electrical engineer and inventor.

 Clothier was born in London, England and served his apprenticeship with Messrs J. & H. Gwynne of Hammersmith.
 After leaving Gwynnes Limited he joined Dr Sebastian Ziani de Ferranti and Mr C P Sparks, first in London, and then in Hollinwood.
 It was with Ferranti that he first became interested in switchgear, an interest that was to develop into his life’s work.

-In 1905 Clothier went to Tyneside to work with Charles Hesterman Merz and Bernard Price and joined Mr Alphonse C. Reyrolle at A. Reyrolle & Company in 1906, and remained employed with them for the rest of his life.
+In 1905 Clothier went to Tyneside to work with Charles Hesterman Merz and Bernard Price and joined Alphonse Reyrolle at A. Reyrolle & Company in 1906, and remained employed with them for the rest of his life.
 In Tyneside he began an investigation of protective gear for electricity generation, transmission, and distribution at the instigation of Charles Merz and Bernard Price.
 While thus engaged his attention was directed to improvement of high-voltage switchgear.
-At the time, switchgear was prone to catching fire, making switchrooms a dangerous place to work.
-It was largely due to Clothier's work and initiative that both the Merz-Price protective-gear and the metal-clad switchgear, which controlled arcing on open-type electric switchboards, became not only technically but commercially practicable.
+At the time, switchgear was prone to catching fire, making switchrooms a hazardous place to work.
+It was largely due to Clothier's work and initiative that both the Merz-Price protective-gear and metal-clad switchgear, which controlled arcing on open-type electric switchboards, became both technically and commercially feasible.

 One of the earliest, and probably most significant innovations, was the introduction in the early days of the century of Clothier's design of metal-clad draw-out switchgear.
 This new concept, which was to form the blueprint for the whole of the switchgear industry, was quickly accepted by the local supply authority and, after proving itself in service, was soon adopted by other users.

 In those early days, the electrical manufacturers of England held exhibitions of their products at Olympia.
 The highest voltage available was 20,000 volts, and even 11,000 volts was then a high and awe-inspiring potential.
 There were a number of high-voltage switch-panels on show, with white porcelain insulators and red, white and blue painted bus-bars; and their manufactures glories at hanging notices on these panels "20,000 volts – DANGER".
 But Clothier, with his protective metal-clad switchgear in place, hung up on his panel "20,000 volts – NO DANGER".